 To view an example of a full report, please click the link below:

 You can choose to restrict a data search to just one species e.g. bat records at a 2km radius

-An administrative fee is applied if a data request is made for the following reasons:
+The administrative fee is waived if the data request is made for the following reasons:

-*Requests made for these reasons may not be used as supporting evidence for a planning application.
+Requests made for above reasons may not be used as supporting evidence for a planning application.

 We have a number of funding partners who are entitled to data requests as part of their service level agreement.
 View a list of our funding partners here.

 Consultants working on behalf of a funding partner will not be charged.

 Sussex Biodiversity Record Centre is managed as a partnership project hosted by Sussex Wildlife Trust, a registered charity.
 We are entirely non-profit-making and our charges are set on a cost-recovery basis.
 All income from SxBRC's data request service is ploughed back into capturing, managing and sharing high quality environmental information; and supporting the local biological recording community, who share their data with us, so that we can share it with you.